raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

   //=> -3
 ```

-Because subtraction is not commutative, if we write an expression without explicitly forcing the order of operations with parentheses, we leave the order up to rules we arbitrarily establish about how we evaluate expressions.
+Because subtraction is not associative, if we write an expression without explicitly forcing the order of operations with parentheses, we leave the order up to rules we arbitrarily establish about how we evaluate expressions.

 How does JavaScript associate expressions by default?
 That's easy to test: